 - A Kubelet collector, which runs on each node in a k8s cluster to monitor the number of pods/containers, the volume of operations on each container, and more.

 - A kube-proxy collector, which also runs on each node and monitors latency and the volume of HTTP requests to the proxy.

 - A cgroups collector, which collects CPU, memory, and bandwidth metrics for each container running on your k8s cluster.

 For a holistic view of Netdata's Kubernetes monitoring capabilities, see our guide: Monitor a Kubernetes (k8s) cluster with Netdata.

 Netdata is capable of collecting metrics from hundreds of applications, such as web servers, databases, messaging brokers, and more.
 See more in the application metrics doc.

-If you already have all the information you need about collecting metrics, move into Netdata's meaningful visualizations with viewing all nodes at a glance.
+If you already have all the information you need about collecting metrics, move into Netdata's meaningful visualizations with seeing an overview of your infrastructure using Netdata Cloud.